Top of page

 What is CAR-T cell therapy?

 CAR-T cell therapy is a type of treatment that uses cells from your own immune system to fight lymphoma.
-They are called T cells, or T lymphocytes.

-In CAR-T cell therapy, your own T cells are collected and sent off to a lab.
-In the lab, they are genetically modified (changed) so they can recognise and stick to a particular protein on the surface of your lymphoma cells.
-These genetically modified T cells are known as ‘CAR T cells’.
+With CAR-T cell therapy, some of your own T cells are collected and sent off to a lab.
+In the lab, they are changed (genetically modified) so they can recognise and stick to a particular protein on the surface of your lymphoma cells.
+These changed T cells are known as ‘CAR-T cells’.
 CAR stands for ‘chimeric antigen receptor’.

 Back to top